IchimakiKasura/prototype/readme.md

 <a href="https://github.com/electron/electron/issues/29868#issuecomment-869049066">[<i>Windows Defender realtime protection causes slow boot for utility process</i>]</a>

     - Possible fix that it needs to be signed but since this is only a project prototype, I have no intentions of buying a certificate to make this application verified.

+# Web Portal
+- When running opening the Web Portal html, it must be running on a localhost server unless the